hungryed/moose/README.md

-# Moose
-(currently named meese to not conflict with an existing namespace)

-## Installation
+# Moose: The Facts And The Myths

-Add this line to your application's Gemfile:
+Add the Moose gem to your application's Gemfile:

 ```ruby
 gem 'moose'